zchatt/sciem_scripts/README.md

 	${code_location}/bcl2fastq_scimet.sub

 ## 2a.
 Combine all lanes of run, rename and split I2 to I2 & I3.
 This script merges R1, R2, I1, and I2 (which contains I2 and I3) from 4 lanes of fastq files.

 	${code_location}/merge_fq_scimet.sh

 ## 2b.
+Index_2 (I2)
-Index_2 (I2) contains 2 barcode sequences concataneted together into a single file.
+contains 2 barcode sequences concataneted together into a single file.
 Therefore, I2 was split into I2 and I3.

 	${code_location}/split_i2.pbs

-## 3. Demultiplexing R1, then demultiplex R2 by rename.To assign individual reads to a particular barcode, reads must be first assessed based on the index sequences corresponding to those specific reads.
+## 3. Demultiplexing R1, then demultiplex R2 by rename.
+To assign individual reads to a particular barcode, reads must be first assessed based on the index sequences corresponding to those specific reads.
 This is accomplished in a process called demultiplexing.
 Here, all the index sequences (I1, I2, I3) are used to assign a particular read to a prticular cell type.
 For this, Hamming Distance algorithm is used to account for sequencing errors.
 This code needs barcode file with i5 index 1 base short i.e 9 bases.
 Also, i7 tags from only i7_1 - i7_9 were used.
 So, only those tags put on the barcode file.
 This was generated with the script "barcodes_scimet_from_csv.py".After Read_1 is demultiplexed, the reads that pass/fail are separated into two files i.e. pass and fail.
 The names for both the files are changed to temp_{previous_name}.
 Then, Read_2 is demultiplexed following the same steps.
 Then, the reads that passed from both R1 and R2 are concatenated into a single R1_R2 file (similar for the failed reads).
 This R1_R2 file is then passed to fastqc.
 The following is modified from modified from CPT_HiSeq_fq_to_methCPT_split_hamming_PerLane_SE.pl as supplied by Andrew Adey.

 	${code_location}/demultiplex_scimet_prav_modified.pl (modified from CPT_HiSeq_fq_to_methCPT_split_hamming_PerLane_SE.pl)